 PingPlotter on App Store

-3. Allow the test to run for at least a minute.
-Once the test results appear relatively stable, hit the Pause button.
+3. Let the test run for at least 60 seconds, then hit Pause

 4. Hit the Share icon and select Screenshot